Websevee/mekashront-test-ui/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Deployment

+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.
+The deployment workflow is defined in `.github/workflows/deploy.yml`.

+The deployment is triggered automatically on every push to the `main` branch.
+It builds the application in production mode and deploys it to the `gh-pages` branch, which is then served by GitHub Pages.

+To configure GitHub Pages for this repository:
+1. Go to the repository settings on GitHub
+2. Navigate to the "Pages" section
+3. Select "Deploy from a branch" as the source
+4. Choose "gh-pages" as the branch and "/ (root)" as the folder
+5. Click "Save"

+After the initial deployment, your site will be available at: `https://[username].github.io/mekashront-test-ui/`